Lemonade Seeks IPO As Public Benefit Corp. (Pending:LMND)

 Management's presentation of the company roadshow is not available.

-Listed bookrunners of the IPO are Goldman Sachs, Morgan Stanley, Allen & Company, Barclays, JMP Securities, Oppenheimer & Co., William Blair and Liontree.
+Listed bookrunners of the IPO are Goldman Sachs, Morgan Stanley, Allen & Company, Barclays, JMP Securities, Oppenheimer & Co., William Blair and LionTree.

 Commentary